 This is a stark contrast indeed!

-This is where customer experience management comes into picture as a key way to close the gap between these two numbers.
+This is where customer experience management comes into the picture as a key way to close the gap between these two numbers.

 Customer experience management (CEM or CXM) has too many definitions.
-For us, it means tracking and understanding your customers’ experience, acting on that understanding and closing the loop with the customer.
+For us, it means tracking and understanding your customers’ experience, acting on that understanding, and closing the loop with the customer.

-In order to start managing your customer experience, you have to answer the question:
+To start managing your customer experience, you have to answer the question: